 Location: Ninna-ji Temple

 Few tourists make it up to the fine temple of Ninna-ji, in the northwest of the city, and that’s a shame, because it’s a beautiful sprawling temple filled with lovely buildings and gardens.
 It’s easily paired with a visit to nearby Ryoan-ji Temple and Kinkaku-ji Temple (the Golden Pavilion).
-During the entire month of October, it’s possible to pay to enter the temple’s treasure hall to see the incredible collection of artifacts the temple has accumulated over the ages.
+During most of November, it’s possible to pay to enter the temple’s treasure hall to see the incredible collection of artifacts the temple has accumulated over the ages.

 Location: To-ji Temple